idle-meerkat/sdevwiki-fork/Link-Aggregation-(LAG).md

 `$ ip addr add [192.168.1.2/24] dev [bond1]`

 ## VRF
-To set a bond interface as a part of virtual router:
+To set a bond interface as a part of virtual router, run the following command:
 `$ ip link set dev [bond1] master [vrf_name]`